Tampa Bay Lightning: Yanni Gourde Signing Is High Risk, High Reward

 Yanni Gourde has a unique story.
 After putting up 124 points in junior, he didn’t have the impact people expected.
-He nearly gave up professional hockey but decided to give it one more shot with the Kalamazoo Wings of the East Coast Hockey League (ECHL).
+He nearly gave up professional hockey but decided to give it one more shot with the Kalamazoo Wings of the ECHL.

 From there, Gourde was promoted to the Syracuse Crunch of the AHL and now, in his second full season with the Tampa Bay Lightning, he was signed to a six-year, $31 million contract extension.